Low Debt Quality on Japanese Stocks (JPX): 6.09% CAGR, +2.78% vs Nikkei 225 Over 25 Years

 The Piotroski filter requires improvement across multiple dimensions: rising asset turnover, improving gross margin, increasing ROA.
 In a deflationary environment, these metrics are harder to improve.
 Companies that made the cut were genuinely improving, but the absolute level of improvement was smaller than in higher-growth markets.

-2007 was the clearest illustration: -25.9% vs SPY's -13.7%.
-Japan's economy had its own pre-crisis vulnerabilities unrelated to US mortgages.
+Japan's economy had its own pre-crisis vulnerabilities during this period.
 Japanese export companies and banks faced a combination of yen appreciation (hurting exports), domestic demand weakness, and spillover from global credit tightening.

 2012 and 2014: Abenomics